BlockScience/PocketSimulationModel/README.md

 1. Majority of the core development for action chains are completed but there is still refinement needed in terms of constraints and non-basic behaviors.
 2. Parameters are being filled in over time as all their relationships are filled in (sourced from the math spec for easily knowing where parameters need to be invoked).
 3. Basic scenario creation tools implemented which allow for testing iteratively during development.
+4. Lots of work in progress, all tracked through github issues and tagged for easier triage.

 ## Structure of the Model Repository